tomerm/MLClassification/TrainAndTest/README.md

 cvPath | <path> | Path to the folder containing datasets used in cross-validation cycle with the best results customRank | yes/no | Use default (0.5) or custom rank threshold rankThreshold | <=1.0 | Value of custom rank threshold

+_Note: Models PAC, Perceptron, Ridge and SVC don't return probabilities of predictions, so their results can't be controlled by `rankThreshold` option._

 ## Collector
 _Collector_ is a process which, if required, can perform the following tasks: